kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Input Validation

-**Trish's security-first approach**: *"Always validate your inputs.
+**Glow's security-first approach**: *"Always validate your inputs.
 It's like checking the ingredients before cooking - you want to make sure everything is safe."*

 ```clojure
 (defn safe-function